Investigating the role of tetraquark operators in lattice QCD studies of the $a_0(980)$ and $\kappa$ resonances: Interpolating operators

 This procedure is then repeated.
-Each of the hundreds of tetraquark operators that were not selected in the first step above are individually, one by one, added to the basis of operators listed in Tables~\ref{tab:single-meson-ops}, \ref{tab:two-meson-ops}, and \ref{tab:tetraq}, the correlation matrix in each channel is evaluated using 25 gauge configurations, the analysis procedure described in Sec.~\ref{sec:temporal} is again applied, and appropriate fits to the diagonal elements of the rotated correlator matrix $\widetilde{C}(t)$ of Eq.~(\ref{eq:rotatedcorr}) are carried out to see if any further changes occur to the low-lying spectra.
-In this second step, no new changes to any of the low-lying energies were found.
+Each of the 59 $\kappa$-channel and 31 $a_0(980)$-channel tetraquark operators that are not selected in the first step above are individually, one by one, added to the basis of operators listed in Tables~\ref{tab:single-meson-ops}, \ref{tab:two-meson-ops}, and \ref{tab:tetraq}, the correlation matrix in each channel is evaluated using 25 gauge configurations, the analysis procedure described in Sec.~\ref{sec:temporal} is again applied, and appropriate fits to the diagonal elements of the rotated correlator matrix $\widetilde{C}(t)$ of Eq.~(\ref{eq:rotatedcorr}) are carried out to see if any further changes occur to the low-lying spectra.
+In this second step, no new substantial changes to any of the low-lying energy extractions are found.
 For this reason, no additional tetraquark operators are included in our basis of interpolating operators.

-Two-meson operators having larger relative momenta were also included in a low-statistics run to see if such operators could have any effect on the low-lying spectrum.
-No such effect was observed.
+Two-meson operators having larger relative momenta are also included in a low-statistics run to see if such operators could have any effect on the low-lying spectrum determination, and no such effect is observed.
 Given this, we use the operators described in Tables~\ref{tab:single-meson-ops}, \ref{tab:two-meson-ops}, and \ref{tab:tetraq} for the higher-statistics computations.